eliyaoo32/DepSynt/README.md

 ```

 ## Algorithm Implementations
-Depynt - Algorithm to synthesize a reactive synthesis specification.
+DepSynt - Algorithm to synthesize a reactive synthesis specification.
 * Entrypoint for algorithm is `bins/synthesis.cpp`

 The algorithm has the following steps: